8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 I received the check from the 401k at my former employer.

 I called Vanguard and was surprised to learn I could deposit the check using the mobile app instead of overnighting like I originally thought.
 The agent was awesome and did curb my expectations by telling me it could still take two weeks to hit my settlement fund.
-With that said, Vanguard did make the money available for immediate trading; I still waited.
+With that said, Vanguard has a policy based on account value when it comes to check deposits and transfers.
+Long story short, some of the money was available, however, all of it wouldn't be available until after 7 days.
+(I did ask Vanguard to update their user interface to be a bit more explicit about what's available and what's not available.)

 It took two business days to hit my settlement account.
 I spent those two business days (and the weekend) figuring out how I would disperse the cash.